Friday, August 8, 2025

 Sunday, August 3, 2025

-Literary ruralism (Part XLIX): Rural life in "The Mighty Red" by Louise Erdrich
+Literary Ruralism (Part XLIX): Rural life in "The Mighty Red" by Louise Erdrich

-I've very much enjoyed Louise Erdrich's latest novel, The Mighty Red (2024), set in the farming exurbs outside Fargo, North Dakota, along the Red River.
+I've very much enjoyed Louise Erdrich's latest novel, The Mighty Red (2024), set in the farming exurbs near Fargo, North Dakota, along the Red River.
 I'm going to share some excerpts here that reflect on small-town life.
 The protagonist is Kismet Poe, a high school senior when the story begins in 2008.
 Her mother is Crystal, a Native American.

-Also of note are Erdrich's ruminations on farming and different ways of being different in relation to the natural world.
+Also of note are Erdrich's ruminations on farming and different ways of being in relation to the natural world.
 I'll save most of those for a separate post.

 In this opening scene, Gary and Kismet are out driving.